samsquire/assembly/README.md

 types hardcoded lines
 parallelism and plurality lines

+lisp fixes execution order

+data structure inference based on impossible jumps

 # Monad ordering problem

-draw the components/contexts and draw the data flow as lines
+draw the components/contexts side by side and draw the data flow as horizontal joining lines

 then the lines are reconciled automatically